 Is homeowners insurance required in Utah?

 No state requires home insurance by law, although most lenders will ask for proof of coverage if you finance your house.
-Still, you should always have home insurance in place to protect yourself from unpredictable events like fire, inclement weather and property crime.
+Still, you should consider putting home insurance in place to protect yourself from unpredictable events like fire, inclement weather and property crime.

 How much does home insurance cost in Utah?

 Utah is one of the cheapest states for a homeowners policy.
-On average, premiums are just $825 per year.
+On average, premiums are just $647 per year for a home with $250,000 in dwelling coverage compared to the national average of $1,312.

 - Coverage A, Dwelling: $250,000